jordantrujillo/jordantrujillo.github.io/_posts/2022-09-18-running-old-programs.markdown

 # Other

-## Installing 32-bit programs with 16-bit setup launcher stubs
+## Installing 32-bit Programs With 16-bit Setup Launchers

-Some old programs from about 1995 to 1998 were using generic 16-bit InstallSheild launchers to install 32-bit programs.
-As you can imagine, these programs are still compatible with modern Windows, but won't install because of these generic installsheild packages.
+Some old programs from about 1995 to 1998 were using generic 16-bit InstallShield launchers to install 32-bit programs.
+As you can imagine, these programs are still compatible with modern Windows, but won't install because of these generic InstallShield packages.
 You can simply download the 32-bit generic executable (usually named SETUP.EXE) and replace it with the 16-bit counterpart.
 You read more on this [here in this forum post.](https://reactos.org/forum/viewtopic.php?p=90351)